Ludus Latrunculorum

 Ludus Latrunculorum is a 2-player strategy game of capture and encirclement played on a grid board.
 Eliminate enough enemy pieces - or trap their Dux - to win.

 1. Pieces: Each side has regular latrones (soldiers) and one Dux (commander).
-The Dux is marked with a crown symbol on the board.
+The Dux is marked with a red-ochre ring on the board.

 2. Movement: Soldiers slide any number of squares horizontally or vertically (like a rook in chess), but cannot jump over pieces.
 The Dux moves the same way.